Preparing for the MBE

 Each of the questions on the MBE is followed by four possible answers.
 Examinees should choose the best answer from the four stated alternatives.
 Each question on the MBE is designed to be answered according to generally accepted fundamental legal principles, unless noted otherwise in the question.
 Examinees should mark only one answer for each question; multiple answers will be scored as incorrect.
 Scores are based on the number of questions answered correctly.
 Points are not subtracted for incorrect answers.

 Examinees have three hours in each session to answer all questions.
 All answers must be marked on the answer sheet within the three-hour time limit.
 Once time is called, examinees must put down their pencils; no more marks or erasures are allowed.
 Examinees will receive credit only for those answers marked on the answer sheet.
 No additional time will be allowed to transfer answers from a test booklet to an answer sheet, and only answer sheets will be scored.

 MBE Study Aids

 MBE Online Practice Exams

 The MBE Online Practice Exams (OPEs) are 100-question, annotated online practice exams that use questions drawn from actual MBEs administered in past years.
 (The questions have been retired and will not appear on a future MBE.)
 The annotations explain why each answer choice is correct or incorrect.
 Examinees can take the practice exam timed or untimed, receive feedback on their answers, and obtain a customized report designed to help identify strengths and weaknesses in six MBE subject areas: Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.
 NOTE: The MBE-OPEs do not yet include Civil Procedure, which was introduced as a subject area in February 2015.
-To access a set of sample Civil Procedure questions, see MBE Civil Procedure Sample Test Questions.
+For sample Civil Procedure questions, see MBE Civil Procedure Sample Test Questions or purchase the MBE Study Aid.

 The MBE-OPEs are available for purchase at the NCBE Study Aids Store.
 Purchasing an MBE-OPE gives an examinee a subscription for unlimited online access to the exam for one year after the date of purchase.